 Distance learning continues to be the BMOC (Big Movement Off Campus), driven largely by a desire to increase graduation rates through credit recovery and remediation and by reduced budgets, making either fully online courses, or hybrid/blended courses with a face-to-face component, more attractive to school districts.

 Policy changes are making online learning more attractive as well – or required.
 For example, in July the New York State Education Department’s Board of Regents eased the rules that specify how long a student has to physically be in a classroom to earn credit for courses.
+That’s why it’s incredibly important to have a good online credit recovery for high school.
+This way students will benefit more at school from it.
 At almost the same time, Florida made it possible for students to enroll in the online Florida Virtual School without having to first enroll in their local district.
 And several states either mandate, or are considering mandating, that at least one online course be taken for graduation.

 One-to-one computing initiatives continue to limp along in something of a raisin-muffin distribution, with intense pockets of activity stuck in a generally diffuse K-12 whole.

 I moderated the opening keynote at the Association of Educational Publishers’ (AEP) Content in Context conference on what forward-thinking educators are doing with technology, demonstrated through a panel discussion and detailed educator videos.
 The session clearly illustrated the challenge facing anyone looking for consistency in implementation – “one-to-one” can mean netbooks, tablets (iPad or Android), or traditional laptops and can happen at the school or district level.